Basant1861/MPC-MMD/README.md

 # MPC-MMD
-Repository associated with our ICRA 2025 paper.
+Repository associated with our RAL paper.
 The repository will be updated soon.